wolmibo/wallpablur/doc/configuration.md

   (compare the example for `wallpablur <image>` in the introduction).
   If *background* is supposed to not have an image, set `path =` to be empty.

-* `enable-if` can be used to restrict the background to specific surfaces (See section about conditions below).
+* `enable-if` can be used to restrict the background to specific surfaces or workspaces (See section about conditions below).